WaterFlow: Learning Fast & Robust Watermarks using Stable Diffusion: Experiment Details

 All of our training is done on a single NVIDIA A6000 and A5000 GPUs and Intel(R) Xeon(R) Gold 6342 CPU @ 2.80GHz.
-Most of the training was able to complete in less than a couple of hours.
+Our training was completed in around a couple of hours on a singular GPU.